ysthakur/CMSC417-Notes/content/BitTorrent/BitTorrent Resource Allocation.md

 Why?
 - If you don't optimistically unchoke peers, then you won't ever upload to them, so they won't ever upload to you
 - Optimistic unchoking also allows free riders to download some data, though very slowly

+## Snubbing

+If the client doesn't receive anything from a particular peer for 60 seconds, assume that it has been **snubbed** by that peer

+Anti-snubbing: Follow tit-for-tat
+- Refuse to upload to that peer (unless we're optimistically unchoking it)
+- Also increase the number of optimistic unchokes to find new connections quicker

 ---